 Skagos is a large island in the mouth of the Bay of Seals.
-In theory, the island is part of the North and subject to Winterfell.
-However, the island has very little contact with the mainland, and in practice they rule themselves.
-The name “Skagos” means “stone” in the Old Tongue, the language of the First Men and of some wildling tribes.
+In theory, the island is part of the North and subject to Winterfell, however the island has very little contact with the mainland, and in practice they rule themselves.
+The name “Skagos” means “stone” in the Old Tongue.
 A popular myth states that unicorns live on Skagos.
 The island has a dread reputation; even the hardened sailor the Blind Bastard feared to go there.

 The large island is located in the mouth of the Bay of Seals, on the northern coast of Westeros.
 Nearby is the isle Skane and beyond it is the Shivering Sea.
 Skagos is mountainous and forbidding with rough and treacherous currents around the isle.
 Sailing is hazardous, especially during the autumn storms when the cold can freeze ropes and sails.

 The people of Skagos call themselves "Skagosi", which means "Stoneborn" in the Old Tongue.
 Other northmen derisively call them "Skaggs."
 Donal Noye recalls meeting "Skagossons" at Eastwatch-by-the-Sea.
 Descendents of the First Men, Skagosi are savage, little more than tribes of raiders who are thought to be cannibals.

 It is said that in ancient days, men of Skagos sailed to Skane, seizing all the women, killing all the men, and feasting on their hearts and livers for a fortnight.
 Skane has been uninhabited since.

 - ↑ The Drowned God and More.
 (July 14, 1999) So Spake Martin